 Fate: Environmental fate is the determination of which environmental compartment(s) a chemical moves to, the expected residence time in the environmental compartment(s) and removal and degradation processes.
 Environmental fate is an important factor in determining exposure and thus in determining whether a chemical may present an unreasonable risk.
-EPA estimated physical/chemical and fate properties of this new chemical substance using submitted data on analogous chemical substances.
+EPA estimated physical/chemical and fate properties of the new chemical substance using submitted data for the new chemical substance and an analogous chemical substance.
 In wastewater treatment, the new chemical substance is expected to be removed with 90% efficiency based on sorption.
 Migration of the new chemical substance to groundwater is expected to be negligible due to very strong sorption to soil and sediment.
 Due to low estimated vapor pressure, the new chemical substance is expected to undergo negligible volatilization to air.
 Overall, these estimates indicate that the new chemical substance has low potential to volatilize to air and low potential to migrate to groundwater.

-Persistence: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
-EPA estimated biodegradation half-lives of the new chemical substance using submitted data on analogous chemical substances.
-Submitted data on the new chemical substance indicate that the new chemical substance absorbs radiation in the ultraviolet to visible spectrum range, but the rate of photodegradation is unknown.
-EPA estimates that the aerobic biodegradation half-life of this substance is two to greater than six months, and the anaerobic biodegradation half-life is greater than six months.
-These estimates indicate that this substance may be persistent to very persistent, depending on alkyl chain length and degree of branching.
+Persistence2: Persistence is relevant to whether a new chemical substance is likely to present an unreasonable risk because chemicals that are not degraded in the environment at rates that prevent substantial buildup in the environment, and thus increase potential for exposure, may present a risk if the substance presents a hazard to human health or the environment.
+EPA estimated biodegradation half-lives of the new chemical substance using submitted data for the new chemical substance and an analogue.
+EPA estimated that the aerobic biodegradation half-life of this substance is two to greater than six months and the anaerobic biodegradation half-life is greater than six months.
+These estimates indicate that this substance will partition primarily to soil and sediment, where it will be very persistent, depending on alkyl chain length and degree of branching.

-Bioaccumulation: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
+Bioaccumulation3: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
 EPA estimated the potential for the new chemical substance to bioaccumulate using data submitted on analogous chemical substances.
 Based on the submitted data and on expected metabolism of the new chemical substance, EPA estimates that the new chemical substance has low bioaccumulation potential.
 Although EPA estimated that the new chemical substance could be very persistent, the substance has a low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.

-&lt;sup>2 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
+2 Persistence: A chemical substance is considered to have limited persistence if it has a half-life in water, soil or sediment of less than 2 months or there are equivalent or analogous data.
 A chemical substance is considered to be persistent if it has a half-life in water, soil or sediments of greater than 2 months but less than or equal to 6 months or if there are equivalent or analogous data.
 A chemical substance is considered to be very persistent if it has a half-life in water, soil or sediments of greater than 6 months or there are equivalent or analogous data.
 (64 FR 60194; November 4, 1999)